 There are many types of pizza stones that will do the job.
 The simplest form, a terracotta garden tile, will suffice, but be wary.
 They do have a dangerous habit of cracking and even exploding when subjected to rapid changes in temperature.
 You can also check out clay, cast iron, and steel pizza stones.
 Each has their own set of pros and cons, ranging in price, durability, and techniques for use, so it’s best to do a little research to get the one that works for your needs.

-Here is the Primo 338 Porcelain Glazed Pizza Baking Stone, one of my favorites!
-It looks like no other – see the picture here at Amazon.
+Here is the Primo 340 Porcelain Glazed Pizza Baking Stone, one of my favorites:

 These stones do need to be heated for an hour or so before use.
 The advantage of this is that you can have more control over your pizza’s crust.
 Forty-five minutes in a hot oven prior to cooking will give a nice, rustic, slightly charred base.
 Fifteen minutes will give a softer, chewier crust.
 Due to their size and weight, baker’s stones are extremely durable and have a very consistent surface temperature.
 This, however, makes them quite heavy, and may not be best for smaller Kamado grills.